jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (c) the Ombudsmen:
     (d) the Controller and Auditor-General
   - **officer of the department** means an officer of the department as defined in the Tax Administration Act 1994
+  - **ordinary joint venture** means a joint venture that is not a partnership or a flow-through joint venture
   - **original visual artwork** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **output tax** , in relation to any registered person, means the tax charged pursuant to section 8(1) in respect of the supply of goods and services made by that person
   - **partnership** and have the meanings set out in the Partnership Law Act 2019
   - **percentage actual use** is defined in section 21G(1)﻿(a) for the purposes of sections 8(4B)﻿(b), 9(2)﻿(h), 20(3JC), and 21 to 21H
   - **percentage difference** is defined in section 21G(1)﻿(c) for the purposes of sections 21 to 21H
   - **percentage intended use** is defined in section 21G(1)﻿(b) for the purposes of sections 8(4B)﻿(b), 20(3H), 20(3JC), and 21 to 21H
+  - **person** —
-  - **person** includes a company, an unincorporated body of persons, a public authority, and a local authority
+    (a) includes a company, an unincorporated body of persons, a public authority, and a local authority; and (b) does not include a flow-through joint venture
   - **Pharmac** means the Pharmaceutical Management Agency established by section 46 of the New Zealand Public Health and Disability Act 2000
   - **Pharmac agreement** means an agreement to which Pharmac is a party and under which Pharmac agrees to list a pharmaceutical on the pharmaceutical schedule as defined in section 6 of the New Zealand Public Health and Disability Act 2000
   - **pharmaceutical** means a pharmaceutical as defined in section 6 of the New Zealand Public Health and Disability Act 2000